rosell-dk/webp-convert/README.md

 ```Reliability...```: I'm not aware of any problems<br>
 ```Availability..```: Probably only available on few shared hosts (if any)<br>

-WebP convertion with imagick is fast and imagick exposes many options.
+WebP convertion with imagick is fast and imagick exposes many WebP options.
 Unfortunately WebP support for the imagick extension is not at all out of the box.
 At least not on the systems I have tried (Ubuntu 16.04 and Ubuntu 17.04).
 But if installed, it works great and has several WebP options.
 In this implementation, we have set:
 - *webp:method* = 6 (we prioritize quality over speed)
 - *webp:low-memory* = true (memory can be an issue on some shared hosts)
 - *webp:lossless* = true (for PNG's only, of course)